akshat3011/akshat3011.github.io/_pages/about.md

 Hi, welcome to my page :)

-I am a first year Ph.D. student at Khoury School of Computer Sciences at Northeastern University advised by Prof. Varun Mishra.
-My research interests are in using Machine Learning and Human-Computer Interaction techniques to build “behavior-aware” intelligent systems in healthcare space.
+I am a third year Ph.D. student at the Khoury School of Computer Sciences at Northeastern University advised by Prof. Varun Mishra.
+My overarching research interest lies in developing Machine Learning and Artificial Intelligence systems that are more "behavior-aware"—capable of understanding users on a deeper level and supporting more personalized experiences.
+Currently, I focus on building human-centered AI and ML systems that use passive sensing data from phones and wearables to understand behavior patterns and generate meaningful health & well-being insights.
+My goal is to personalize these insights so it is accessible and actionable to a wide range of stakeholders—including behavioral researchers, psychologists, and individuals interested in health and wellbeing.

 Prior to this, I worked as a software engineer (ML) at Amazon Search working with natural language processing/machine learning models to understand customers' intents from search queries on Amazon website.